ja88a/vrfs-go-merkletree/README.md

 ### General

-The Verifiable Remote File Storage service aims at checking the consistency of uploaded then downloaded files, based on files' secp256k hash and their MerkleTree proofs.
+The Verifiable Remote File Storage service aims at checking the consistency of uploaded then downloaded files, based on file hashes and their MerkleTree proofs.

-This is the mono repository for the Go-based implementation of the Backend services and a Client.
+This is the mono repository for the Go-based implementation of 2 backend services and 1 CLI client.

-The gRPC protocol is used for optimal client-server interactions.
+The gRPC protocol is used for optimal client-server and server-server communications.

 ### Protocol